Daniëlle van de Donk interview: ‘Hup Hup’ to the big time – Dutch midfielder paints the track Oranje

 The Netherlands are preparing for their very first FIFA Women’s World Cup this year, and with anticipation reverberating around the team, midfielder Daniëlle van de Donk has an extra way for the players to mark the occasion in style.

-The feeling is good as they look forward to joining the other 23 nations at the tournament in four months’ time.
-As I explore in each interview on here, music unifies players and teams in all kinds of ways, and for Daniëlle, it would be hard to imagine not having it to turn to as she moves forward in her career.
+As explored in each interview on here, music unifies players and teams, and for Daniëlle, it would be hard to imagine not having it to turn to.

 “The combination of music and football is very important for me,” she began.
 “Before the matches, I listen to certain music which inspires me at that moment, and in that way, music is an important part of my life.”